CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP.md

 ### Example

 ```
-cumulus@leaf01:mgmt:~$ nv set vrf default router bgp peer-group SPINES address-family ipv4-unicast prefix-limits inbound warning-only on
+cumulus@switch:~$ nv set vrf default router bgp peer-group SPINES address-family ipv4-unicast prefix-limits inbound warning-only on
 ```

 <HR STYLE="BORDER: DASHED RGB(118,185,0) 0.5PX;BACKGROUND-COLOR: RGB(118,185,0);HEIGHT: 4.0PX;"/>

 ## <h>nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv4-unicast prefix-limits inbound reestablish-wait</h>

 Configures the time in seconds to wait before establishing the BGP session again with the peers in the peer group.
 You can specify a value between 1-4294967295.
 A value of `auto` uses standard BGP timers and processing (between 2 and 3 seconds).
 The default setting is `auto`.

 ### Command Syntax